Tuesday, 28 December 2021

 The past few years I've done celebration idea and inspiration posts for Samhain.
 In 2021 I've written some round-up posts, featuring my past sabbat posts and articles from elsewhere.
 So here is the one for Samhain! :)

-Samhain is the 3rd and final harvest festival of the Wheel of the Year.
-It comes after Lammas at the beginning of August and Madron/Mabon (aka the Autumn Equinox) in late September, and is a cross-quarter sabbat and a fire festival.
+Samhain is the 3rd and final harvest festival on the Wheel of the Year.
+It comes after Lammas at the end of July/beginning of August and Madron/Mabon (aka the Autumn Equinox) in late September, and is a cross-quarter sabbat and a fire festival.
 It's considered by many to be the Witches' New Year and one of the two times of year when the veil between the worlds is thin (the other is Beltane in late April/early May).
 Halloween/Hallowe'en (since the name comes from All Hallow's Even, "Hallowe'en" is an alternative way of spelling it) is the modern-day counterpart.
 Check out the Celebrating Samhain/Hallowe'en post for more information.

-Sunday 10 October 2021
+Sunday, 10 October 2021

 Summer-Autumn Update